US startup Noon Energy unveils ‘multi-day baseload’ energy storage tech demonstration

 Noon Energy’s trajectory and addressable market targeting are somewhat comparable to those of another US startup, Form Energy, albeit Noon is still at a much earlier stage in both funding and scaling of production and deployment.

-Founded by former Tesla executive Mateo Jaramillo, Form Energy has developed an iron-air battery that is also claimed to be suitable for 100-hour+ multi-day storage applications and built using abundant materials, with the first pilot underway with a utility in Minnesota and others in the works elsewhere in the US; a factory is also under construction in West Virginia.
+Founded by former Tesla executive Mateo Jaramillo, Form Energy has developed an iron-air battery that is also claimed to be suitable for 100-hour+ multi-day storage applications and built using abundant materials, with the first pilot underway with a utility in Minnesota and others in the works elsewhere in the US; a factory was opened in West Virginia in September 2024.
 Form Energy teased its tech breakthrough for several months before revealing its battery chemistry basics in 2021.

 The Energy Storage Summit USA will be held from 24-25 March 2026, in Dallas, TX.
 It features keynote speeches and panel discussions on topics like FEOC challenges, power demand forecasting, and managing the BESS supply chain.
 ESN Premium subscribers can get an exclusive discount on ticket prices.
 For complete information, visit the Energy Storage Summit USA website.